 Recovery from Rhinoplasty Surgery

 After your rhinoplasty surgery, your nose will be in a splint and it will be taped.
 Both will be removed at your first follow-up appointment along with the internal splints that will line the inside of your nose.
-If your nasal bones needed to be moved during surgery, you may have black eyes afterwards.
+If your nasal bones need to be moved during surgery, you may have black eyes afterward.
 These will gradually resolve during the first couple of weeks following your procedure.
 Although you will be able to breathe through your nose right after surgery, your nasal passage may then become blocked due to swelling.
-Don’t be alarmed as this will gradually resolve within the first 1-2 weeks.
+Don’t be alarmed as this will gradually resolve within the first 1-2 weeks.*